RantMedia

 RantMedia was an independent media organization and serves as the host company for various audio and video projects by James O'Brien and Sean Kennedy, including RantRadio.
 RantMedia has also distributed content via torrent, various video hosting services, private download, and viral physical media dispersement since its inception in 1999.
-The final airdate was January 3, 2019.
+It last aired on January 3, 2019.

 Media outlets

 RantRadio

 RantRadio was a commercial-free SHOUTcast Internet radio station that began broadcasting from Langley, British Columbia, and has been 24 hours a day, 7 days a week since January 3, 1999.
 Its first broadcast was four days after SHOUTcast was officially announced, making RantRadio one of the oldest SHOUTcast radio stations.
 RantRadio is not supported by sponsorship or advertising and gets permission from all of its artists played to broadcast their work without charge.
 All shows on the website are covered by Creative Commons.
 This license allows a user to freely copy, distribute, transmit and host content in any way as long as it is not used for a commercial purpose.

 Contributors to RantRadio include Sean Kennedy, Art "Smokehouse" Lindsey, "2 the Ranting Gryphon", Mark "Rizzn" Hopkins.
 Listening base is worldwide, with fans tuning in as far away as Switzerland.